Bush Tower

 The Metropolitan Life Insurance Company foreclosed upon the tower in 1938 and the upper floors were subsequently converted for regular office usage.
 By the early 1980s, the Bush Tower had deteriorated significantly and the owners considered demolishing the building.
 It was instead renovated and was designated as a city landmark in 1988 by the New York City Landmarks Preservation Commission.
 As of 2015, China Vanke has a controlling ownership stake in the Bush Tower, while Tribeca Associates and Meadow Partners hold a lease on the land.

 Site

-The Bush Tower is at 130–132 West 42nd Street, on the southern side of the street between Broadway and Sixth Avenue, in the Midtown Manhattan neighborhood of New York City.
-The building extends 197.5 ft southward to 41st Street, where it carries the alternate address of 135–137 West 41st Street.
+The Bush Tower is at 130–132 West 42nd Street, on the southern side of the street between Broadway and Sixth Avenue, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building extends 197.5 ft southward to 41st Street, where it carries the alternate address of 135–137 West 41st Street.
 The building's land lot has a frontage of about 50 ft along 42nd Street and 100 ft on 41st Street, extending further west than the 42nd Street frontage. and covers 14947 ft2.
 The site is near the Knickerbocker Hotel to the west, 1095 Avenue of the Americas to the east, 4 Times Square to the northwest, and Bank of America Tower to the northeast.